 Limited Clients.
 Proven Results.

-By limiting the number of clients we serve, the Domestic Violence Defense Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Brighton domestic violence charge.
-Domestic Violence Defense Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Brighton, Ohio.
+By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Brighton domestic violence charge.
+Domestic Violence Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Brighton, Ohio.

-Licensed to practice law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending Brighton domestic violence cases.
+Practicing law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Brighton, Ohio.
 Call and speak with Robert about your case.
-Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Lawyers will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as: